-Revenues from our Rentals segment increased by \$2.9 million, or 2.8%, in the Current Quarter as compared to the Prior Quarter primarily due to increased pricing and service revenue for both bottom hole assembly accessories and premium drill pipe product lines in our U.S onshore and offshore markets.
-These increases resulted in a higher gross margin of 66.5% for the Current Quarter as compared to 65.7% in the Prior Quarter.
+Revenues from our Rentals segment increased by \$3.6 million, or 3.3%, in the Current Quarter as compared to the Prior Quarter primarily due to increased International market activity for our premium drill pipe product lines and accommodation rentals in our U.S. offshore market.
+These increases resulted in an increased gross margin of 68.8% for the Current Quarter as compared to 66.5% in the Prior Quarter.

-Revenues from our Well Services segment in the Current Quarter decreased \$21.9 million, or 16.4%, from the Prior Quarter.
-The decline in revenue is a result of a comparatively stronger performance in the Prior Quarter in the U.S offshore market from our completion services business unit.
-Additionally, our International market experienced a decline in revenues related to hydraulic workover and snubbing activities, which was offset by improvements in both completion and well control services.
-Cost of revenues decreased \$9.9 million, or 10.9%, in the Current Quarter as compared to the Prior Quarter as a result of the declines in completion services in our U.S offshore market and declines in hydraulic workover and snubbing activities on our International market.
-Gross margin for the Current Quarter decreased to 27.0% as compared to 31.6% for the Prior Quarter.
+Revenues from our Well Services segment in the Current Quarter increased \$20.7 million, or 18.6%, from the Prior Quarter.
+The increase in revenue is driven by our International markets which experienced continued improvements in both production and well control services.
+Additionally, our U.S. offshore market was impacted by stronger performance from our completion services business unit.
+Cost of revenues increased \$4.5 million, or 5.5%, in the Current Quarter as compared to the Prior Quarter as a result of the increases in revenue discussed above.
+Gross margin for the Current Quarter also increased to 35.1% as compared to 27.0% for the Prior Quarter.